JetBrains/teamcity-azure-active-directory/readme.md

 ### Building plugin from sources

+This project uses gradle as a build system.
+You can easily open it in [IntelliJ IDEA](https://www.jetbrains.com/idea/help/importing-project-from-gradle-model.html) or [Eclipse](http://gradle.org/eclipse/).
-Issue the `mvn package` command from the root project to build your plugin.
-The resulting package `<artifactId>.zip` will be placed into the 'target' directory.
-To install the plugin, refer to the _Installation_ section.
+Issue the `build` command from the root project to build your plugin.
+The resulting package will be placed in the `distributions` directory.

 ### Contributing